Federal Historic Tax Credit

 What is It?

 A 20% Federal income tax credit on the qualified amount of private investment spent on certified rehabilitation of a National Register listed historic building.
-The National Park Service is the agency that administers the program at the federal level.
-DAHP also has an integral role in the application process.
+The National Park Service (NPS) is the agency that administers the program at the federal level for the Internal Revenue Service.
+DAHP works at the state level to communicate with applicants to ensure successful projects.

 The Federal Historic Tax Credit Program (a.k.a.
 Investment Tax Credits or Rehabilitation Tax Credits) is one of the most useful incentives for encouraging the preservation of the state's historic resources.
 Since 1977, over 300 projects in Washington totaling over $2 billion dollars have been completed using the Federal Historic Tax Credit Program.
 Applications have averaged approximately 12 per year, with total investment per year ranging from several million dollars to more than $500 million.
 The smallest project ever certified was $14,000, while the largest ever certified was over $500 million.